NOAA-EPIC/generic-data-uploader/README.md

         * upload_file2cloud.py
             * Main executable script for extracting & uploading the full Land DA datasets residing on-prem to cloud.
 Sets unique key for the tar.gz data supporting the Land DA.
 Note: Must save data of interest to migrate to cloud within the repository's "main" folder
             & structure it on-premise as you would like it structured in cloud.
-For example, the relative directory of "landda-data-2016.tar.gz" should be saved as   "current_land_da_release_data/landda-data-2016.tar.gz" within the "main" folder on-premise for the object's key to be set as "current_land_da_release_data/landda-data-2016.tar.gz" in cloud.
+For example, the relative directory of "FILENAME.tar.gz" should be saved as   "current_land_da_release_data/FILENAME.tar.gz" within the "main" folder on-premise for the object's key to be set as "current_land_da_release_data/FILENAME.tar.gz" in cloud.
         * get_objects_list.py
             * Obtains list of unique data files within the Land DA cloud storage
         * delete_cloud_object.py